Had it been in my hands, would have come up with stricter punishments for rapists, gangsters: Gehlot | Politics

 - India

-Rajasthan Chief Minister Ashok Gehlot on Thursday if it were in his hands, he would have come up with severe punishments for rapists and gangsters to set a strict precedent.
-Gehlot was interacting with reporters during his Udaipur visit.
+Rajasthan Chief Minister Ashok Gehlot has said if it were in his hands, he would have come up with severe punishments for rapists and gangsters to set a strict precedent.
+Gehlot was interacting with reporters during his Udaipur visit on Thursday when he made the remark.

 He said if needed, the identity of those held in the bribery case by the anti-corruption bureau (ACB) in the state will be revealed to set a stricter precedent for others. ''If it were in my control, I would take the rapists and gangsters to markets and make them parade in public,'' he said, adding, ''However, this cannot be done.''
 Gehlot said the apex court has prohibited handcuffing but it used to make the person feel guilty.